ethereum/rig-website/public/papers/measuring-cex-dex-extracted-value-and-searcher-profitability-the-darkest-of-the-mev-dark-forest.md

 ---
-title: Measuring CEX-DEX Extracted Value and Searcher Profitability: The Darkest of the MEV Dark Forest
+title: "Measuring CEX-DEX Extracted Value and Searcher Profitability: The Darkest of the MEV Dark Forest"

 authors:
   - Fei Wu